kdheepak/panvimdoc/doc/panvimdoc.md

 <!-- panvimdoc-ignore-end -->
 ```

 You must leave new line spaces before and after a comment tag.
-For example, doing this:
+For example, **do not** do this:

 ```
 <!-- panvimdoc-ignore-start -->